History and facilities hire

 The house was handed over to the Red Cross in 1939 and was used as an impressive convalescent home for British and American soldiers during the Second World War.

-Middlesex County Council owned the house from 1948 until 1969, when it was used as an education centre for underprivileged children with learning difficulties.
+Middlesex County Council owned the house from 1948 until 1969, when it was used as an education centre for underprivileged children.

 Between 1969 and 1984, Townhill Park House was used for training marine cadets.